Risk Impact Calculation: Understanding Risk as Likelihood x Impact

 With automation, you’ll see benefits in months, but full deployment can take two to three years for a complex global enterprise.
 I won’t kid you.
 Guaranteeing end-to-end business process quality isn’t easy and it takes a long-term commitment.
 But companies are doing it.

 Managing enterprise systems doesn’t mean you have to accept unnecessary risk to your end-to-end processes.
+Understanding your risk enables you to design effective risk-response systems.
 With high velocity test automation it’s possible to lower risk and the likelihood of unexpected events, even as you deploy more advanced technology and cut costs.

 You can’t eliminate technology risk altogether.
 But with the right plan, specialized expertise, 24/7 automation, and a commitment to long term success, you can minimize it.
 The math is simple.